How do I get an OSU catalog?

 Do you recommend students work while going to school?
 If so, are there jobs available?

 On and off-campus employment opportunities are a great way to earn money, build leadership skills, and get involved on campus.
 Many departments and programs have positions available on an hourly basis.
-Students will want to check with Career Services for job listings either in the office or online once they have enrolled in classes.
+Students will want to check with our Career Development Center for job listings either in the office or online once they have enrolled in classes.
 If a student is on work-study, they will need check with the Financial Aid office to find out what type of positions may be available to them.
 Other off-campus jobs can be found through the Corvallis Gazette-Times classified ads.

 What kind of tutoring services are available at OSU?